meri-imperiumi/dashboard/README.md

 This can be used as generic display to show any data from Signal K and is not resticted by limitations of traditional NMEA2000 displays of what PGNs they can show.
 Do note that e-ink displays takes several seconds to do a full refresh and is not suitable for data changing by the second like COG,SOG etc.
-Of cource, SignalK plugins that show averages (like SOG over several minutes) is doable.
+Of course, SignalK plugins that show averages (like SOG over several minutes) is doable.
 Data that is more static like tank status, weather, preassure, temperatures, battery SOC, voltage etc. are good candidates to show on this display.
 Certain e-ink screens can do partial refresh which might cope wita data that changes by the second.
 Partial refreash is not implemeted as of now.

 This serves as a good complement to more traditional marine display units on a Signal K enabled vessel as it can replace tank gauges, voltage/SOC displays.